Battle of Baisi: The battle

 Back in Wei territory, a rebellion broke out led by Chouti (醜提), whose uncle, Meigen (沒根) had earlier defected to Yan.
 On 15 March, Tuoba Gui went to Yangcheng (楊城; in present-day Yi County, Hebei), where he sent an envoy to Murong Bao negotiating peace so that he could return and deal with the rebellion.
 Murong Bao rejected his offer; instead, he brought 120,000 infantry and 37,000 cavalry at Baisi (柏肆) in Quyang county, setting camp north of the Hutuo river to intercept Tuoba Gui.
 On 23 March, the Wei army arrived and encamped south of the river.

 That night, Murong Bao secretly crossed the river with his soldiers and recruited 10,000 volunteers.
-These volunteers, led by Murong Long carried out a surprise attack on the Wei camps while Bao waited north of the camps to support them.
-The attackers took advantage of the wind and set fire to the camps, sending the Wei army into panic.
-Tuoba Gui fled barefooted out of his camp in fear.
+These volunteers, led by Murong Long carried out a surprise attack on the Wei encampment while Bao waited in the north to support them.
+The attackers took advantage of the wind and set fire to the camps, sending the Wei army into panic and Tuoba Gui fleeing barefooted out of his camp.
 When the Yan soldiers searched his tent, they only found his clothes and boots.

 However, for unknown reasons, the volunteers suddenly began attacking each other amidst the chaos.
-When Tuoba Gui saw what was unfolding in the camp, he beat the drums and regrouped his forces by handing out torches to his soldiers.
+When Tuoba Gui saw what was unfolding, he beat the drums and regrouped his forces by handing out torches to his soldiers.
 In an unorthodox formation, his cavalry charged into the camps and greatly routed the attackers.
 The survivors fled to Murong Bao, who then crossed north of the Hutuo.

 On 24 March, Tuoba Gui reorganized his entire army and maintained a stalemate with the Yan army.
 With morale sapping, Murong Bao decided to withdraw back to Zhongshan, but as he did, the Wei army chased after them and defeated them several times.
 He abandoned his main army and fled to Zhongshan with only 20,000 cavalry.
 The weather at the time was abnormally cold, and many of the Yan soldiers froze to death in their retreat.
 Fearing that the Wei army would catch up with them, they also abandoned a large amount of the military supplies and weapons.
 Many Yan ministers and generals were either captured or surrendered to Tuoba Gui.